CSParnell78/Ranger/README.md

 # Ranger

-Ranger is a shell made in c++.
-I am still learning so this will take a long time
+#About
+Ranger is an Operating System made in C$ using the COSMOS Kernel.